TalAter/annyang/docs/README.md

 Add a callback function to be called in case one of the following events happens:

-* `start` - Fired as soon as the browser's Speech Recognition engine starts listening.
+* `start` - Fired as soon as the browser's SpeechRecognition engine starts listening.

 * `soundstart` - Fired as soon as any sound (possibly speech) has been detected.

-    This will fire once per Speech Recognition starting.
+    This will fire once per SpeechRecognition starting.
 See https://is.gd/annyang_sound_start.

-* `error` - Fired when the browser's Speech Recognition engine returns an error, this generic error callback will be followed by more accurate error callbacks (both will fire if both are defined).
+* `error` - Fired when the browser's SpeechRecognition engine returns an error, this generic error callback will be followed by more accurate error callbacks (both will fire if both are defined).

     The callback function will be called with the error event as the first argument.

-* `errorNetwork` - Fired when Speech Recognition fails because of a network error.
+* `errorNetwork` - Fired when SpeechRecognition fails because of a network error.

     The callback function will be called with the error event as the first argument.

-* `errorPermissionBlocked` - Fired when the browser blocks the permission request to use Speech Recognition.
+* `errorPermissionBlocked` - Fired when the browser blocks the permission request to use SpeechRecognition.

     The callback function will be called with the error event as the first argument.

-* `errorPermissionDenied` - Fired when the user blocks the permission request to use Speech Recognition.
+* `errorPermissionDenied` - Fired when the user blocks the permission request to use SpeechRecognition.

     The callback function will be called with the error event as the first argument.

-* `end` - Fired when the browser's Speech Recognition engine stops.
+* `end` - Fired when the browser's SpeechRecognition engine stops.

 * `result` - Fired as soon as some speech was identified.
 This generic callback will be followed by either the `resultMatch` or `resultNoMatch` callbacks.